-Conversion Rate Optimization Minneapolis
+Conversion Rate Optimization is focused on effectiveness

-You may have an old design that is still solid, but needs tweaks to make it as effective as it possibly can be.
-Conversion Rate Optimization as a process doesn't scrap websites for new ones all the time, but rather progressively enhancing and using analytics and AB Testing to keep what's working objectively.My entire process is built around business goals
+You may have an old design that is still solid but needs tweaks to make it as effective as it possibly can be.
+Conversion Rate Optimization as a process doesn't scrap websites for new ones all the time, but rather progressively enhancing and using analytics and AB Testing to keep what's working objectively.

 If you're not funneling 20k into your website every time you need to make a shift, you're much more likely to get the things done that need to be before the website is out-dated.
-To me, it's always about determining whether CRO or a full overhaul is necessary, and then taking it from there.I start with Conversion Rate Optimization best practices
+To me, it's always about determining whether CRO or a full overhaul is necessary, and then taking it from there.

 In one month, the changes we made (adding trust factors next to an add to cart button,) made a $5,000 difference.
-Considering the work I was doing was about $1,000 that month, that a 5x return on investment.
-I'm not shy about mentioning the fact I think my work is really worth something and it is.I track conversions on projects and see significant shifts
+Considering the work we're doing was about $1,000 that month, that a 5x return on investment.
+We're not shy about mentioning the fact we think our work is really worth something and it is.

 Each conversion, whether it be a checkout or a contact form submission, represents real money.
 For some 1 in 5 contact submissions turn into a 30k client – that would mean each submission was worth on average $6,000.
 You better believe they will make an investment to make the overall number of submissions go up.